 Organisations have spent billions automating manual systems on the basis of cost reduction or optimisation of processes.
-But most current attempts to analyse effectiveness of operational systems fail to put results in the context of a company's goals and objectives.
-Now stir investment in reporting capability into the mix and the result is a deluge of operational information that clouds the ability to distinguish between the 'interesting' and the 'important'.
-There is a desperate need to ask the 'So What?' question.
+But most current attempts to analyse effectiveness of operational systems fail to put results in the context of a company’s goals and objectives.
+If you now stir investment in reporting capability into the mix, the result is a deluge of operational information that clouds the ability to distinguish between the ‘interesting’ and the ‘important’.
+There is a desperate need to ask the ‘So What?’ question.
 With the massive push for performance accountability and real results across businesses and organisations alike, it should come as no surprise that more and more organisations are emphasising effectiveness over mere efficiency.

 Performance Management is the term used to describe this movement towards effectiveness.
 It allows organisations to become more strategic, deliberate and accountable in their actions, and to improve operational effectiveness by helping communicate mission and goals, set operational objectives and continually manage performance towards achieving those objectives.